Three Lochs Forest Drive

 NCN 7 Cycling

-As mentioned, NCN7 (National Number 7) cycle route goes through the forest, so look out for cyclists if driving.
+As mentioned, the NCN7 (National Number 7) cycle route goes through the forest, so if you're driving, look out for cyclists.
 While cars can only go around one way (counter-clockwise), cyclists can go in the opposite direction.

-There is a junction (see below) to look out for when heading by bike that gives you the option of crossing over to Loch Venachar and cycling onto Callander (7miles), or heading to Loch Katrine (4miles).
-Read our guide to cycling through this forest.
+There is a junction (see below) to look out for when heading by bike.
+This junction allows you to cross over to Loch Venachar and cycle onto Callander (7 miles) or head to Loch Katrine (4 miles).
+Please read our guide to cycling through this forest.

 The Trossachs Trail

-In 2021 there has been a major revamp of the Trossachs Trail with a new website, information boards and renewal of the brown road signs that guide the route.
-The trail was set up in the 1990s and you can read more about it in our guide, as well as the official website that we created for it.
+In 2021, the Trossachs Trail was majorly revamped with a new website, information boards, and renewal of the brown road signs that guide the route.
+The trail was established in the 1990s, and you can read more about it in our guide and on the official website that we created for it.

 Thanks for reading